jonhue/sandboxy/README.md

 **Note:** `Sandboxy.environment` does *NOT* return the apps current environment.
 For that use the [`$sandbox` variable](#switching-environments) instead.

-You can also access whether your app retains your environment throughout request:
+You can also access whether your app retains your environment throughout requests:

 ```ruby
 Sandboxy.retain_environment # => true / false